edwincca/stockpriceanna/README.md

 pricegen
 --------------------------------
 The pricegen class generates a simulated price series made of two components - the real and the noise.
-The noise component has only an one-period effect on price while the real component has a permanent effect on price, which leads to a random walk.
-User can further specify a determinsitic trend factor and a decaying effect of random shock on stock prices, which creates artificial autocorrelation in returns.
+The noise component has only an one-period effect on price while the real component has a permanent effect on price.
+User may add customized behaviors to the artifical stock prices including: determinsitic trend, decaying effect of random shock on stock prices, autocorrelation, and price momentum.
 The generated factor and noise components are stored in the self.data dataframe for analysis from an insider's view.

 example:
 ```
 from stockpriceanna.pricegen import spgen
+import numpy as np

 d1 = spgen(size=1000)  #specify the size of the simulation
 d1.gen_ln(var=0.01,seed=1) #create a log-normal component as a factor